A Socio-Demographic Latent Space Approach to Spatial Data When Geography is Important but Not All-Important: Introduction

 \subsection{Motivating example}

 As a case in point, we consider areal data collected by the American Community Survey (ACS) of the U.S.\ Census Bureau, released in 2019.
-The 2019 ACS data contains public-use five-year period design-based estimates of demographic variables at the county level in the U.S.\ states of Georgia, North and South Carolina, and other U.S.\ states.
+The 2019 ACS data contains public-use five-year period design-based estimates of demographic variables at the county level in the U.S.\ states of Florida, Georgia, North and South Carolina, and other U.S.\ states.

-Out of the 305 counties in the three mentioned U.S.\ states, we highlight eight counties that stand out: Fulton, Clarke, and Clatham counties in Georgia; Greenville county in South Carolina; and Durham, Mecklenburg, Guilford, and Wake counties in North Carolina.
-These counties include some of the most populous metropolitan areas in the selected geographical area: Atlanta, Athens, and Savannah in Georgia; and Raleigh, Chapel Hill, and Greensboro in North Carolina.
-Among them are important ``college towns," with a socio-demographic makeup dominated by a more diverse and younger population compared with other counties in the selected geographical area.
-The first of the four maps in Figure~\ref{fig: introData} reveals that the eight mentioned counties report the highest percentage of the population with a graduate or professional degree.
-Indeed, the Research Triangle around Durham in North Carolina stands out as an outlier, with a much higher proportion of population with a graduate or professional degree than neighboring counties.
-The second map in Figure~\ref{fig: introData} shows that the eight mentioned counties stand out in terms of the percentage of population with an internet subscription.
-The third and fourth map in Figure~\ref{fig: introData} underscore the fact that these eight counties are dissimilar from neighboring counties when markers of economic conditions are considered, such as the percentage of the population requiring food assistance (e.g., in the form of food stamps or SNAP) or the percentage of population below the poverty line.
+Out of the 372 counties in the four mentioned U.S.\ states, we highlight sixteen counties that stand out: Miami-Dade, Broward, Palm Beach, Orange, Hillsborough, Leon, Alachual, and Duval counties in Florida; Fulton, Clarke, and Clatham counties in Georgia; Greenville county in South Carolina; and Durham, Mecklenburg, Guilford, and Wake counties in North Carolina.
+These counties include some of the most populous metropolitan areas in the selected geographical area: Miami, Fort Lauderdale, Orlando, Tampa, and Jacksonville in Florida; Atlanta, Athens, and Savannah in Georgia; and Raleigh, Chapel Hill, and Greensboro in North Carolina.
+Among them are so-called ``college towns," with a socio-demographic makeup dominated by a more diverse and younger population compared with other counties in the selected geographical area.
+The first of the four maps in Figure~\ref{fig: introData} reveals that the counties with the highest percentage of college or graduate school enrollment are scattered throughout the geographical area of interest.
+Some of the counties with the highest enrollment (e.g., Leon and Alachua counties in Florida, Clarke County in Georgia, and Orange County in North Carolina) are home to popular universities, but are surrounded by counties with far lower levels of enrollment.
+The second map in Figure~\ref{fig: introData} shows that counties along the coast report higher median gross rent than the counties in the interior, with the exception of metropolitan areas such as Atlanta in Georgia and the Research Triangle in North Carolina.
+The third and fourth map in Figure~\ref{fig: introData} underscore the fact that these counties are dissimilar from geographical neighbors when markers of economic conditions are considered, such as median household income or the percentage of population receiving food assistance in the form of food stamps or SNAP (Supplemental Nutrition Assistance Program).